 67th Lindau Nobel Laureate Meeting

-The 67th Lindau Meeting will focus on chemistry and will take place from 25 – 30 June 2017.
+The 67th Lindau Meeting will focus on chemistry and will take place 25–30 June 2017.
 Thus far, 30 Nobel laureates as well as Ahmet Üzümcü, Director General of the Organization for the Prohibition of Chemical Weapons (OPCW) and Joseph Sifakis, recipient of the 2007 ACM A.M.
 Turing Award, have confirmed their participation.
 The meeting will also host about 400 young scientists from around 80 countries.

 6th Lindau Meeting on Economic Sciences

-The Lindau Meeting on Economic Sciences will take place from 22 – 26 August 2017.
+The Lindau Meeting on Economic Sciences will take place 22–26 August 2017.
 For this meeting, 21 Nobel Laureates are expected to participate.
 In Lindau on Lake Constance, they will meet 400 young economists from all over the world.

 Press Release, 1 July 2016

 Lindau Nobel Laureate Meeting draws to a close - Swiss entrepreneur Schmidheiny appointed Honorary Senator of the Foundation